 Filing Chapter 13 bankruptcy in Massachusetts can help you keep your home and other property while getting rid of debts you cannot pay.
 However, filing bankruptcy is a serious decision.
 A typical Chapter 13 case can take a little over five years to complete.
 Before you decide to file for bankruptcy relief, learn more about Chapter 13.

 The goal of this article is to provide information about a Chapter 13 Bankruptcy in Massachusetts.
+We will explain the differences to filing bankruptcy in Massachusetts, but it may be helpful to learn about the costs to filing bankruptcy in Massachusetts as well.

 - Chapter 7 vs. Chapter 13 Bankruptcy in Massachusetts